Domestic violence can affect children in two ways: DIRECTLY and INDIRECTLY. Let’s look at each of these two categories:

 In the USA, approximately 1.5 million children per year are affected by domestic violence (although this is thought to be a substantial underestimate due to all the cases of domestic violence which go unreported/undetected).
 Shockingly, about 2000 – 5000 children will actually die as a result of the violence (figures come from The National Crime Survey).

-Worse still, these are just the figures that relate to direct violence; millions more children are harmed indirectly.
+Worse still, these are just the figures that relate to direct violence; millions of more children are harmed indirectly.
 The proportions, then, are truly epidemic.